 Biodiesel is primarily produced from animal fats, inedible corn oil, recycled cooking oil and vegetable oils.
-Skilled producers can create high-quality biodiesel that meets customer specifications from a variety of feedstocks, something that’s known as feedstock neutrality.
+Skilled producers can create high-quality biodiesel that meets customer specifications from a variety of feedstocks, something that’s known as feedstock flexibility.

 How can things like canola oil and beef tallow be turned into fuel?

-Keeping it to a high-level explanation, biodiesel is made through a chemical process called transesterification in which those oils or fats are converted to what are known as fatty acid methyl esters (FAME), which is the chemical name for biodiesel.
+Keeping it to a high-level explanation, biodiesel fuel is made through a chemical process called transesterification in which those oils or fats are converted to what are known as fatty acid methyl esters (FAME), which is the chemical name for biodiesel.
 Biodiesel has ASTM standards that ensure quality.
 B20 has a nearly identical ASTM specification to No. 2 ULSD, for example.

 B20?
 What’s that?